-XII.Continuing Dental Education
+X. Continuing Dental Education

-Manager, Continuing Dental Education, Alumni Affairs and Development
+Manager, Office of Continuing Dental Education, Alumni Affairs

-The Faculty of Dentistry has an office for Continuing Dental Education which organizes courses for dentists, dental hygienists, and other allied dental health personnel.
-The principal objective of these courses is to assist in the maintenance of competence for the dental profession.
-Presentations include the review of basic knowledge and introduction of new concepts and techniques.
-Members of faculty, local resource people, and visiting clinicians are employed.
-Most of the continuing education programs are offered in Halifax, but some are also presented in other centres.
-Current Dental and Dental Hygiene students are also allowed to attend regular sessions at no charge.
-The content, location, and scheduling of the various courses are based on advice received from professional associations, assessment of client needs, current trends, and the Faculty Continuing Education Committee.
+The Faculty of Dentistry Office for Continuing Dental Education organizes classes for dentists, dental hygienists, and other allied dental health personnel.
+The principal objective of these classes is to assist in the maintenance of competence for the dental profession.
+Presentations by members of faculty, local resource people, and visiting clinicians include the review of basic knowledge and introduction of new concepts and techniques.
+Most of the continuing dental education programs are offered in Halifax, but some are also presented in other centres.
+Current Dental and Dental Hygiene students are allowed to attend local courses at no charge.
+The content, location, and scheduling of the various classes are based on advice received from professional associations, assessment of client needs, current trends, and the Faculty Continuing Dental Education Committee.
 Tuition fees are cost related and are set individually for each class.